altocodenl/tagaway/readme.md

 - After full import & upload:
    - Review all invalid pics/vids.
-   - Review improvements to date parsing.
+   - Review dates.
-   - If repeated picture has older date, add them to dates and use one of them as date?
+- If repeated picture has older date, add them to dates and use one of them as date.

-- See if there's a way to detect whatsapp videos that look the same but are slightly different.
+   - In uploadCheck: both for alreadyUploaded and imported, if it comes it has to be the lastModified.
+Then send it.
-- Review fonts not loading in incognito FF
+   - Same in upload with identical file: must be lastModified.
 - Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?
 - Ubuntu distrib dev upgrade.
 - Reset dev & prod servers and start from scratch.
 - ac;log